AlexGrig23/Reading-Time-Accounting-System/README.md

 ```
 Run pytest coverage in docker container for all directories where the code is covered with tests

-pytest --cov=auth_api --cov=library --cov=statistic
+ - pytest --cov=auth_api --cov=library --cov=statistic

 Or you can just run the test command in the container

-pytest
+ - pytest

 ## Notes
-- sometimes, for various reasons such as RAM being overloaded, etc., containers may not start the first time, just try the docker "compose build --no-cache" and "docker compose up" again
+- sometimes for various reasons, for example, due to RAM overload, bad connection, etc., containers may not start the first time, just try the docker "compose build --no-cache" and "docker compose up" again
+- if all identical images are created, then you just need to stopped container use CTRL+C and repeat the command "docker compose up"
 - the .env file was added to the main project files, although this is considered bad practice, but since the project is of a test nature, it made it a little easier to launch
-- the time interval for celery beats is used in seconds so that it is guaranteed to be executed once a day without additional time zone settings
+- the project is not configured for production, but only for development

 ## Technologies

  - Python 3.11
  - Django REST Framework 3.14.0
  - Docker
  - Docker-compose
  - PostgreSQL
  - Redis
  - Celery
  - Swagger
  - Pytest
  - Coverage

 ## License
 MIT License